Coburg suburb profile

 Coburg rental market trends

-The rental market in Coburg has experienced moderate growth, with house rents increasing by 5.2% over the past year to $710 per week, while unit rents have risen 4.0% to $520 per week.
-With its vibrant community and proximity to Melbourne's CBD, Coburg continues to attract renters and investors seeking a balanced urban lifestyle.
+The rental market in Coburg has experienced modest growth, with house rents increasing by 2.9% over the past year to $710 per week, while unit rents have risen by 4.0% to $520 per week.
+This steady growth reflects Coburg's appeal as a vibrant suburb with a mix of cultural diversity and convenient access to Melbourne's city center, making it an attractive option for both renters and investors.

 Suburbs near Coburg